CREATING HOPE AND POSSIBILITY

 - At the end of 2013, the Foundation had assets of $358.2 million.
 In 2013 we granted more than $20.9 million to charitable causes, over $2.5 million of which was through the Community Grants program.

-- The Winston-Salem Foundation is the 46th largest community foundation in the U.S. as ranked by 2014 assets.
+- The Winston-Salem Foundation is the 45th largest community foundation in the U.S. as ranked by 2014 assets.
 (FY 2014 Columbus Survey of Community Foundations) In 2013 the Foundation was also ranked 45th in terms of gifts received and 51st in terms of grants made.
 (FY 2012 Columbus Survey of Community Foundations)